MofoMojo/ValheimMods/MMRandomStartPosition/bin/Release/ReadMe.txt

 Tired of spawning in the dead center of the map and wish you'd wake up in some other location?

 If you answered yes to that last question, this is for you!!!

+Want to wake up in a new location EVERY...
+TIME...
+YOU ...
+DIE?
+(See new 1.6 feature)

 The mod now supports specifying a Biome type that you'd like to spawn in.